Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 	- Given your lived experience within the network so far; what kinds of personal contributions do you see as creative, meaningful and necessary?
 	- What about collective contributions?
 - Network structure (1-2-4-All)
 	- What do you percieve as the networks guiding 'north star'?
-Describe the constelations around it if you can.
+Describe the nearest constelations What are its highest aspirations?
 - Domains (1-2-4-All)
 	- Given the contributions articulated as either intrinsically or extrinsically meaningful and the articultions our 'north star' - what domains of activity do you see?